ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 [DefaultDownloadDialogMargin](#defaultdownloaddialogmargin) | The default download dialog margin relative to the WebView corner specified by [CoreWebView2.DefaultDownloadDialogCornerAlignment](corewebview2.md#defaultdownloaddialogcorneralignment).
 [DocumentTitle](#documenttitle) | Gets the title for the current top-level document.
 [Environment](#environment) | Exposes the [CoreWebView2Environment](corewebview2environment.md) used to create this CoreWebView2.
-[FaviconUri](#faviconuri) | Get the Uri (unresolved reference) as a string of the current Favicon.
+[FaviconUri](#faviconuri) | Get the Uri as a string of the current Favicon.
 This will be an empty string if the page does not have a Favicon.
 [IsDefaultDownloadDialogOpen](#isdefaultdownloaddialogopen) | True if the default download dialog is currently open.
 [IsDocumentPlayingAudio](#isdocumentplayingaudio) | Indicates whether any audio output from this CoreWebView2 is playing. `true` if audio is playing even if [CoreWebView2.IsMuted](corewebview2.md#ismuted) is true.
 [IsMuted](#ismuted) | Indicates whether all audio output from this CoreWebView2 is muted or not.
 Set to true will mute this CoreWebView2, and set to false will unmute this CoreWebView2. `true` if audio is muted.